Ernst Schneller: Career peak

 During 1927/28 Schneller was intensively involved in party attempts to uncover the Lohman Affair ("Phoebus Scandal"), a conspiracy of some complexity which lasted for several years and involved a bankrupt film company and various attempts by or on behalf of the government to fund covert rearmament.
 In 1928 the German party sent Schneller to Moscow as a delegate for the Sixth World Congress of the Comintern.
 He was appointed to the candidates' list for the powerful Comintern Executive Committee (ECCI / ИККИ).
 He would never make it to membership of the committee, however.

 It was also in 1928 that Ernst Thälmann's comrade and close friend, John Wittorf from the Hamburg party leadership, was involved in a major embezzlement scandal.
 On 26 September 1928 a meeting of the Central Committee took place at which Ernst Thälmann, like other party leaders before him, was removed from the leadership.
 The meeting was chaired by Schneller.
 However, Thälmann arranged for the matter to be referred to the ECCI in Moscow, which gave Stalin the opportunity to reverse Thälmann's removal.
 The German party's Central; Committee decision to condemn Thälmann had been "mistaken".
 The result was that Ernst Thälmann was rapidly "rehabilitated" and restored to the leadership: the Communist Party of Germany fell more firmly under Moscow's control than ever.
 The result of the "error" for Ernst Schneller was rapid removal from the Politburo.
 The Twelfth Party Congress was held in the Wedding quarter of Berlin in June 1929.
 This time thirty-eight comrades were elected to Central Committee membership.
 Ernst Schneller was no longer among them, however.
 He was nevertheless given a job by the Central Committee, in the "Business department" ("Geschäftsabteilung") where for some months he was made responsible for "party printed matter".

 His return to grace was only partial.
 However, at the Party Conference in October 1932 he was again given management-level responsibilities and then readmitted to the Central Committee.
 He took over the information Department.
 A few months later everything changed.
 The National Socialists took power in January 1933 and lost no time in transforming Germany into a one-party dictatorship.
 Political activity (except in support of the National Socialists) became illegal, but it very soon became clear that the authorities were keen to pursue with particular fervour those who were or had been Communist Party members.
-Ernst Schneller position was particularly exposed because his leadership role over many years in respect of the Communist Party's "military-political" work meant that he had a higher public profile than most party officials.
+Ernst Schneller's position was particularly exposed because his leadership role over many years in respect of the Communist Party's "military-political" work meant that he had a higher public profile than most party officials.
 On 7 February 1933 Schneller was one of the participants at the "illegal" Sporthaus Ziegenhals meeting, celebrated subsequently (especially during the "East German" years) as the last meeting held by the German Communist Party leadership before the participants were arrested and killed or, in some cases, managed to escape abroad.